myedupanel/myedupanel/README.md

 To access the chatbot, log in as an admin and navigate to the dashboard.
 Click the floating chat icon in the bottom-right corner.

+## Deployment to Vercel

+### Frontend Deployment
+1. Create a new project in Vercel
+2. Connect your GitHub repository
+3. Set the root directory to `/` (root of the repository)
+4. Vercel will automatically detect it's a Next.js application
+5. Add the required environment variables from `VERCEL_ENV_VARIABLES.md`
+6. Deploy the project

+### Backend Deployment
+1. Create a new project in Vercel
+2. Connect your GitHub repository
+3. Set the root directory to `/backend`
+4. Vercel will use the `vercel.json` configuration file
+5. Add the required environment variables from `VERCEL_ENV_VARIABLES.md`
+6. Deploy the project

+### Environment Variables
+Refer to `VERCEL_ENV_VARIABLES.md` for a complete list of environment variables that need to be configured in the Vercel dashboard.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: